gathik-jindal/MooreMachine/README.md

     6) 'startingState' (int): the starting value for all the wires excpet the output of the moore machine, the values should be less than 2^maxOutSize (default is 0).

 The above command returns a Moore Machine object.
-The following methods are available for the user at [Moore Machine Methods](#moore-machine-methods).
+The methods available for the user are at [Moore Machine Methods](#moore-machine-methods).

 #### <ins>Combinational Block</ins>